infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 - From the study, it can be concluded that good nutrition status can be equated with appropriate childcare practices and low morbidity burden.
 - Majority of children living in orphanages in Kwale County had good nutrition status as depicted by the low levels of undernutrition.
 This was likely due to consumption of at least three meals per day, diversity of foods consumed, appropriate knowledge in caregiving among thecaregivers in the orphanages, favourable caregiver to child ratios, good health care practices, adequate consumption of energy and other nutrients.
 This was also enhanced by the effect of the low morbidity burden noted among the children.
 (Page 95)
 	- The prevalence of the three forms of under-nutrition in this study was lower than the national figures.
 In addition, the levels of undernutrition are also lower than the WHO acceptable levels with an exception of wasting which is higher than the WHO acceptable levels of under-nutrition (Page 95)
+- [^12]According to this paper, Height and weight growth patterns linked to individual differences in caregiver disruptions underscore the importance of a consistent caregiving environment for child well-being.

 # Infectious Morbidity